Polymetal's biggest shareholder raises $443 mln from 4% stake sale

 MOSCOW, Sept 18 (Reuters) - Russian gold and silver producer Polymetal's POLYP.L biggest shareholder has raised 342 million pounds ($443 million) from the sale of a 4% stake in the company through an accelerated book building (ABB), a bookrunner said on Friday.

 It is the fifth ABB by Polymetal shareholders this year, analysts at Sova Capital said in a note.
-Despite selling 4%, IST will remain as Polymetal's largest shareholder with a 24% stake.
+Despite selling 4%, ICT, also known as IST group in Russia, will remain as Polymetal's largest shareholder with a 24% stake.

+The sale of the 4% stake was triggered by the need to repay current debt obligations of the ICT holding and funding commitments of its investment projects, the holding said in a statement.

+ICT continues to consider Polymetal an attractive investment and plans to remain its largest strategic shareholder in the long term, it added.

 ($1 = 0.7715 pounds)

-(Reporting by Polina Devitt and Anastasia Lyrchikova Editing by David Goodman )
+(Reporting by Polina Devitt and Anastasia Lyrchikova Editing by David Goodman and David Evans)

 ((Polina.Devitt@thomsonreuters.com))